Everclear: Incidents

+After the May 2025 incident Digan filed a lawsuit in federal court accusing Luxco of negligence and deceptive practices for removing the explicit warnings while simultaneously marketing the product for dangerous uses.
+The suit alleged that Luxco "chose marketing aesthetics over preventing third-degree burns to unsuspecting young adults" and sought to force the company to halt sales until the original, comprehensive warnings were restored.

 State bans and regulation

 While Everclear must comply with federal labeling and production standards, manufacturers remain subject to state law claims regarding product design, marketing practices, and failure to warn of specific risks not covered by federal requirements.

-Due to its high alcohol content and associated risks, the 190-proof version of Everclear is illegal to sell in a number of U.S. states, including California, Florida, Maine, Hawaii, Iowa, Michigan, New York, Nevada, Ohio, Washington, North Carolina, New Hampshire, and Minnesota.
+Due to its high alcohol content and associated risks, the 190-proof version of Everclear is illegal to sell in at least a dozen U.S. states, including Maryland, Virginia, West Virginia, and Pennsylvania.
 In 2014, Maryland banned the sale of all 190-proof grain spirits, with lawmakers hoping the measure would help reduce sexual assaults and binge drinking on college campuses.
 To circumvent these bans, Luxco created a 189-proof version as well as the lower 151- and 120-proof versions.
 Additionally, the Federal Aviation Administration (FAA) prohibits the transportation of alcoholic beverages exceeding 70% alcohol by volume (140 proof) on aircraft, classifying high-proof products like 190-proof Everclear as hazardous materials not permitted in either carry-on or checked baggage.